 It’s easy to underestimate just how much a road trip can cost.
 We often think of driving as the wallet-friendly way to travel, in comparison to soaring air and rail costs.

 However, the cost of fuel, food, and accommodation can really add up over the course of a few days.
-Don’t forget about the small things like ATM fees, car rental fees, taxes, tips, hotel service charges, or other unexpected costs.
-Give yourself an adequate safety net of $25 to $50 per day so you don’t find yourself struggling to pay for the journey home.
+And remember the small things like ATM fees, car rental fees, taxes, tips, hotel service charges, or other unexpected costs.
+Give yourself an adequate safety net of an additional $25 – 50 per day so you don’t find yourself struggling to pay for the journey home.

 5. Not Bringing a Backup Map

-In this day and age, it’s easy to rely on your car’s built-in satellite navigation or smartphone apps to get from point A to point B. However, these may not always be reliable and if you’re travelling to remote areas, you may not get a signal at all.
+In this day and age, it’s easy to rely on your car’s built-in satellite navigation or smartphone apps to get from here to there.
+However, these may not always be reliable, and if you’re travelling to remote areas, you may not get a signal at all.

 Always bring an old-fashioned paper map or road atlas to help guide the way.